 Life insurance companies are required by law to keep a certain amount of money in cash reserves.
 This minimum is called the reserve requirement, and these calculations are very complex.
 Insurance companies are required to keep this large cash reserve base in case death claim payouts are much higher than expected over a given time period, due to a large scale disaster or poor underwriting for instance.
 The reserve helps ensure that the company will be able to stay in business and meet all claim obligations over time.
 A company may decide to retain more money than required by law in reserves.

-Generally if a life insurance company decides to keep a higher amount of money in cash reserves for the year dividend payments will be lower with all else being equal.
+Generally, if a life insurance company decides to keep a higher amount of money in cash reserves for the year dividend payments will be lower with all else being equal.

 Prevailing Interest Rates Effect on Dividend Payments

-The second way interest rates effect dividend payments are from a competitive standpoint.
+The second way that interest rates affect dividend payments is from a competitive standpoint.
 If prevailing rates are high, but the amount earned on the cash reserve account is comparatively very low, people will be less likely to invest in a whole life insurance policy.
 To some extent, life insurance companies must keep dividend rates competitive given the current interest rate environment in order to retain and attract new business.
 Life insurance companies must also keep dividend rates competitive compared to other industry competitors.

 Higher dividend payments will be paid when interest rates are higher, generally speaking, though life insurance dividend rates are notoriously slow to adjust both higher and lower which is in part a reflection on the duration of their bond holdings in the cash reserve account.